 *IKEA furniture is in no way made to handle life in the back of a car that frequents bumpy dirt roads and the speed bumps that are seemingly everywhere I go.
 Take it as a lesson from me, IKEA drawers were designed to be frustratingly built and left for years and years in a stationary location, not a location that moves, everywhere…

 Why I love the Honda Element

 24 mpg, better than the 15 so many vans get…

 Manual transmission.
 I prefer it.

 Moonroof.
 See the stars at night/ ventilation!

-Bed size is almost a full size mattress.
+Bed size is a long twin.
+California twin??

-That honda engine life… Take care of it and it’ll go!
+That Honda engine life… Take care of it and it’ll go!
+200k and going strong

 Suicide rear doors make for easy access!